hytechclub/web-101/Week10/PresidentsFollowAlong.md

 ### Container Content
 1. Within the "container" `<div></div>`, add another `div`
-    - Set its `class` attribtue to "row"
+    - Set its `class` attribute to "row"
 1. Within the "row" `<div></div>`, add two additional `div`s
     - Set the `class` attribute for each `div` to "col-md-6" so they each take up half of the available space
 1. Within the first column `<div></div>`, add an `iframe`